Fiat Chrysler reviews Italy plan after new taxes on polluting cars

 Fiat Chrysler is reviewing its 5 billion euro (US$5.74 billion) investment plan for Italy after the country approved measures slapping taxes on the purchase of larger petrol and diesel cars, Chief Executive Mike Manley said on Monday.

-DETROIT: Fiat Chrysler is reviewing its 5 billion euro (US$5.74 billion) investment plan for Italy after the country approved measures slapping taxes on the purchase of larger petrol and diesel cars, Chief Executive Mike Manley said on Monday.
+DETROIT: Fiat Chrysler (FCA) is reviewing its investment plan for Italy after the country approved taxes on the purchase of larger petrol and diesel cars, CEO Mike Manley said on Monday.

+The carmaker said in late November that it would spend more than 5 billion euros (US$5.7 billion) on new models and engines in Italy over the next three years to try to make better use of factories and boost jobs and margins.

+In December, however, Italy approved measures to offer subsidies of up to 6,000 euros to buyers of new low-emission vehicles while introducing taxes on the larger petrol and diesel cars.

 "It certainly means it needs to be reviewed again.
 It's being reviewed at this moment," Manley told journalists on the sidelines of the Detroit auto show.
 "Until that review is finished I can't comment any further."

+FCA's Italian plans were intended to deliver on a strategy outlined by late boss Sergio Marchionne in June, when he committed to keep converting Italian plants to churn out higher-margin Alfa Romeos, Jeeps and Maseratis, as well as hybrid and electric vehicles, to protect jobs and lift profits.

-The chief executive, who took over the helm at the world's seventh-largest carmaker last year after the sudden death of industry veteran Sergio Marchionne, also said that Fiat Chrysler's robotics business Comau and castings firm Teksid were not for sale at the moment.
+Manley, who took the helm at the world's seventh-largest carmaker last year after Marchionne's sudden death, also said that FCA's robotics business Comau and castings unit Teksid were not for sale at the moment.

 "I'm focused on building value in those businesses.
 If I'm able to do that, that's going to give me options in the future," he said.